NVIDIA-NeMo/.github/profile/README.md

 # NVIDIA NeMo Framework

 NeMo Framework is NVIDIA's GPU accelerated, end-to-end training framework for large language models (LLMs), multi-modal models and speech models.
-It enables seamless scaling of training (both pretraining and post-training) workloads from single GPU to thousand-node clusters for both :hugs:Hugging Face models and proprietary ones.
+It enables seamless scaling of training (both pretraining and post-training) workloads from single GPU to thousand-node clusters for both :hugs:Hugging Face and Megatron models.

 This GitHub organization hosts repositories for NeMo's core components and integrations, including: